San Juan de la Maguana: History

-Since its inception San Juan flourished due to its fertile lands and climate. a diverse range of fruits were grown in the town; the exploitation of sugarcane as a commercial item of importance, were the main line for the employment of labor.
+Since its inception, San Juan flourished due to its fertile lands and climate.
+A diverse range of fruits were grown in the town; the exploitation of sugarcane as a commercial item of importance was the main source for the employment of labor.
 San Juan possessed in principle four "mills" for the exploitation of cane.
 The first of these mills was installed in the center of town.

 Economy

 The main economic activities in the province are livestock and agriculture; as it has been since the since colonial times thanks to the fertile soil and climate which is suitable for cultivation of cereals and legumes such as beans, rice, corn, peanuts, pigeon peas, and sorghum.

 Culture

 The patron saint festivities of San Juan de la Maguana are celebrated on June 24 of each year, the day of San Juan Bautista.
 San Juan is known on the island for hosting a diversity of cultural traditions.
 It is known as "Fiesta de palos", which is a ritual done from time to time in the municipality.
 Figures are made to which magical powers are attributed, called Witches of San Juan.

 People in carnival of San Juan de la Maguana, Dominican Republic.

 In addition, evangelical Christianity has gained a significant presence in the local community, being one of the most growing religious communities in recent years composed mostly of young people.
 There is also the presence of Jehovah's Witnesses, members of the Church of Jesus Christ of Latter-day Saints, and other religious denominations related to Christianity.